JoshuaJones/SCSS-Style-Guide/README.md

            |- about.scss
 ```

 Files can be broken down as much as the project needs.
-For example, if the project contained more shared global rules, a `global` directory could be created and `global.scss`, `variables.scss` and 'modal.scss' could be moved into there for even cleaning organization.
+For example, if the project contained more shared global rules, a `global` directory could be created and `global.scss`, `variables.scss` and `modal.scss` could be moved into there for even cleaner organization.

 #### main.scss